izzaauliyairabby/FlutterUI-WebDesignPractice/README.md

 # Code Only, All assets is my personal work.
-Privately purpose, use your own assets.
+Private purpose, use your own assets!

 # FlutterDesignPractice
 Flutter UI and Web Design Compilation Project